NASA Astronaut and U.S. Marine Corps Lieutenant Colonel Jasmin Moghbeli...

 Now after accomplishing her dream of living in the International Space Station, she paid the inspiration back Thursday morning, speaking with more than 300 elementary school students from Freeport, Uniondale and Franklin Square at the Cradle of Aviation Museum.

-Dressed in her blue NASA jumpsuit and using a widely projected slideshow, Moghbeli stood before second, fifth, and sixth grade students in the museum’s planetarium theater and talked about her childhood, how she became an astronaut, and her six-month experience in the space station.
+Dressed in her blue NASA jumpsuit and using a widely projected slideshow, Moghbeli stood before second-, fifth-, and sixth-grade students in the museum’s planetarium theater and talked about her childhood, how she became an astronaut, and her six-month experience in the space station.

 Born in Germany to Iranian parents, Moghbeli told students she came to the United States as a baby.
-She recalled bringing brownies to her second-grade classroom the day she became a naturalized because she felt so happy.
+She recalled bringing brownies to her second-grade classroom the day she became a naturalized citizen because she felt so happy.

 "I think even at a young age, I knew being in this country provided me with so many opportunities," she said to students.